NC judges uphold legislative maps, change Congress lines

 But on the U.S. House map, the judges wrote, “the court concludes that the remedial congressional plan does not satisfy the Supreme Court’s standards.”
 The judges unveiled a new congressional map they adopted.

+Lawyers for Republican legislative leaders and for the voters and advocacy groups whose lawsuits in the fall led to court intervention filed a flurry of appeals late Wednesday at the state Supreme Court, seeking that the panel’s rulings be delayed while the justices review them.

-Barring any appeal to the Supreme Court later Wednesday that results in a delay, candidate filing resumes at 8 a.m.
+Unless the Supreme Court orders otherwise, candidate filing resumes at 8 a.m.
 Thursday under the new boundaries for the May 17 primary.
 Candidate filing was suspended in December and the primary delayed from March so lawsuits challenging maps could be tried.

-The replacement congressional plan makes significant changes in the Greensboro-Winston-Salem area, which had been divided into three districts.
-The interim plan approved by the judges divides the region into two districts.
+Republicans currently hold eight of the state’s 13 U.S. House seats, with North Carolina to gain a 14th seat this decade due to population growth.

+The new court-drawn congressional plan, which state law indicates could be used for the 2022 elections only, makes changes that likely would help Democrats in winning a sixth seat, according to Asher Hildebrand, a Duke University politics professor and former congressional aide.

-Lawmakers were given two weeks to draw replacement maps, and GOP leaders said the remedial boundaries increase partisan fairness and meet statistical thresholds the Supreme Court suggested could be used to ensure they were constitutionally compliant.
+Lawmakers were given two weeks to draw replacement maps, and GOP leaders said the remedial boundaries increased partisan fairness and met statistical thresholds the Supreme Court suggested could be used to ensure they were constitutionally compliant.

+In their motion to delay enforcement of the panel’s congressional map ruling, Republican legislators contend the judges failed to give proper deference to the legislature.

+“North Carolina has not passed legislation or amended its constitution to allow for a commission of three retired judges, aided by out-of-state mathematicians, to create district plans for our … 7.2 million plus voters,” GOP attorney Phil Strach wrote, referencing the special masters.

-For each map — for the state House, state Senate and the U.S. House delegation — Republicans have a slight electoral seat advantage, according to analyses when the lines are overlapped with the results of 12 statewide elections from 2016 and 2020.
+For the approved state House and state Senate maps, Republicans have a slight electoral seat advantage, according to analyses when the lines are overlapped with the results of 12 statewide elections from 2016 and 2020.
 But Democrats have a path to win majorities in a favorable political year.

-The congressional map the judges set aside Wednesday appeared to strongly favor a Republican candidate in six districts, while four strongly favor a Democrat.
-The other four are considered highly competitive, with two of them likely tossups.

-The political projections of the interim congressional plan was not immediately clear Wednesday.
+The lawsuit plaintiffs — the North Carolina League of Conservation Voters among them — had offered alternate maps for the judges to consider.
+They told the judges the replacement maps passed last week did not go far enough in eliminating partisan bias.
+Their court filings late Wednesday focused on changing the state Senate map, which they argue still contains pro-Republican gerrymandering.

 By GARY D. ROBERTSON